Modal Abstractions for Virtualizing Memory Addresses: Background

-The entries of each table are 64 bits wide, but each points to a physical address aligned to 4KB (4096 byte) boundaries, which leaves 12 bits to spare to control a validity bit (called the \emph{present} bit), a read-write bit (which permits write access through the entry if and only if it is set), and a range of additional bits which can be used to control caching, write-through, and more.
-This paper will only consider the present bit (0), the read-write bit (1), and the accessed bit (5), which is set to 1 by the hardware every time an entry is used, allowing the OS to determine which pieces of memory are used or unused.
+The entries (e.g., L4 Entry in Figure \ref{fig:pagetables}) of each table are 64 bits wide, but each points to a physical address aligned to 4KB (4096 byte) boundaries, leaving 12 bits to spare to control a validity bit (called the \emph{present} bit), a read-write bit (enabling write access), and a range of additional bits which can be used to control caching, write-through, and more.
+This paper will only consider the present bit (0). \looseness=-1

-The page tables mapping virtual addresses to physical addresses are managed by the OS.
-Typically each process has its own virtual-to-physical mappings represented by its own page table, which the OS registers with the CPU by storing the (page-aligned) physical address of the root of the page table tree (in our context, the start of the L4 table) in a specific register (\texttt{cr3}) as part of switching to a new process.
+The page tables are managed by the {OS kernel's} \emph{virtual memory manager} (VMM).\footnote{Not to be confused with Virtual Machine Monitor.
+We focus on non-hypervisor scenarios, but hardware virtualization extensions for both x86-64 and ARM make use of an additional set of page tables translating what a \emph{guest} considers to be its (virtualized) physical memory to actual physical memory.
+Our contributions should offer value in this scenario as well.} Typically each process has its own page tables, which the OS registers with the CPU by storing the (page-aligned) physical address of the root of the page table tree (the start of the L4 table shown as $\mathsf{root}$ in Figure \ref{fig:pagetables}) in a specific register (\texttt{cr3}) as part of switching to a new process.
 Using different mappings, which map only disjoint portions of physical memory (with some exceptions in the next section) is how the OS ensures memory isolation between processes.

-If an instruction is executed that accesses a virtual address that either has no mapping, or does not have a mapping permitting the kind of access that was performed (e.g., the instruction was a memory write, but the relevant address range was marked read-only in the relevant page table entry), the hardware triggers a \emph{page fault}, transferring control to a \emph{page fault handler} registered with the hardware by the OS, allowing it to take corrective action (described in the next section).
+If an instruction is executed that accesses a virtual address that either has no mapping, or does not have a mapping permitting the kind of access that was performed (e.g., the instruction was a memory write, but the relevant address range was marked read-only in the relevant page table entry), the hardware triggers a \emph{page fault}, transferring control to a \emph{page fault handler} registered with the hardware by the OS, allowing it to take corrective action.
+If no mapping was supposed to exist, this is a program bug (e.g., dereferencing virtual address 0 / NULL) and the faulting program should be terminated.
+But this can also be used for other purposes such as demand paging to save on IO and better-manage physical memory~\cite{doeppner2010operating}. \looseness=-1